Online casino performance indicators: main difference between GGR and NGR

 What is GGR?

-GGR stands for gross gaming revenue.
-It’s a measure of all the money generated by player losses in a certain time period.
+Gross gaming revenue, or GGR, is a measure of all the money generated by player losses in a certain time period.
 It’s calculated by subtracting player winnings from the total amount wagered.

 Here’s the formula: A - B = GGR